Wil-dTrick/Random_Shit/De-escalation_Quick_Tips.md

 # TL;DR:

 * Stay Calm
-* Create Space
+* Listen
-* Acknowledge their concern
+* Say something about the emotion they're feeling and repeat their concern back at them.
 * Set Boundaries
 * Be aware of your body language and perceptions about you
-* Get them involved in solutions.
+* Get them involved in solution-making.

 # Getting Started